Disclosure of Professionally Related Commercial Relationships and Interests

 Timing of Disclosure

-An ophthalmologist’s professionally related commercial interests must be disclosed to patients and other relevant parties when he or she makes a recommendation for, a referral to, offers a description of, or generally discusses one or both of the following:
+An ophthalmologist’s professionally related commercial interests must be disclosed to patients and other relevant parties at the time he or she makes a recommendation for, a referral to, offers a description of, or generally discusses one or both of the following:

 • The advantages and disadvantages of the patient seeing another physician with whom the ophthalmologist has professionally related commercial interests